freeskylier/lier/Using-Lantern.md

 To use Lantern simply open your favorite browser and go to a site that is on your [[Proxy Site List|Proxied Sites Configuration]] that you know is blocked.
 Any browser should work, as your computer itself is set up with the proxy.

-If you are not able to access you might try to invite more friends in uncensored countries who would share their connection with you, or sponsor a [[cloud server|Lantern Cloud Server]] to help the lantern network.
+If you are not able to access you might try to invite more friends in uncensored countries who would share their connection with you, or sponsor a [[cloud server|Lantern Cloud Servers]] to help the lantern network.

 ### All Users